Last Updated on June 30, 2022 by Christine Kaaloa

 I’ve been traveling solo for over seven years and I still encounter moments of reluctance of booking a new destination.
 Each destination is similar and yet, unique with different challenges.
 But the moment I book my trip, reality sets in place and my fears and worries gradually subside.
 My instinct to survive kicks in and helps me along.

-I work and save for my travels.
-No magic wand.
-I steer my job search towards jobs/careers that allow or pay me to travel.
-For instance, teaching English in Korea was an all-expense paid move to Korea and my work paid me enough to travel during vacation breaks.
-I also base my travels on affordability, choosing the countries based on low flight costs and which are inexpensive to travel.
+Teaching English in Korea was an all-expense paid move to Korea and my work paid me enough to travel during vacation breaks.
+I based my travels on affordability, choosing the countries based on low flight costs and which are inexpensive to travel.

 Most people think my job at GRRRLTRAVELER is an enviable vacation and it’s true that I experience a lot of things- but it’s also 100% work.
 I don’t get weekends, holidays or sick days off -creating content and inspiration is around the clock work.
 Trip planning involves not only researching and planning my creative fun, but how I will film it, work within a budget or reach out to sponsors to help me create content that will inspire audiences.
-But I love shooting and creating videos and content which inspires … that is the vacation.
+But I love shooting and creating travel video content which inspires.
+That is rewarding

 If quick money is your aim, it’s definitely easier to get a job and get paid an hourly wage.
 The joy of travel blogging has to be your passion before all else.